robcarver17/pysystemtrade/docs/production.md

 ##### Manual trade: Create a series of trades to be executed

 Normally run_strategy_order_generator creates all the trades you should need, but sometimes you might want to generate a manual trade.
-This could be for testing, because you urgently want to close a position (which you ought to do with an override FIX ME LINK), or because something has gone wrong with the roll process and you're stuck in a contract that the system won't automatically close.
+This could be for testing, because you urgently want to close a position (which you ought to do with an [override](#trade-control--override)), or because something has gone wrong with the roll process and you're stuck in a contract that the system won't automatically close.

 Manual trades are not the same as balance trades: they will actually go to the broker for execution!